 Throughout the process, the committee receives support from the technical experts at Trees Forever, a professional landscape architecture firm, and the ISU Department of Landscape Architecture.

 The sustainability and success of the program is evident by the number of communities with which it has collaborated.
-Since Iowa’s Living Roadways was created in 1996, more than 250 communities have participated in Community Visioning, more than two dozen of which have gone through the process more than once.
+Since Iowa’s Living Roadways was created in 1996, 258 communities have participated in Community Visioning, 40 of which have gone through the process more than once.